 |Northern Territory||No DST||Tasmania||Oct 7 - Apr 1|

-DST in Other Locations in Australia (1 Location)
+DST in Other Locations in Australia in 2018 (1 Location)

 |Lord Howe Island||Oct 7 - Apr 1 *|